 4. Enter a Location

 Enter the country where the business is located (see image).

 Address Line 1: Enter the complete and exact street address.
 Google My Business won't accept P.O.
 Boxes or mailboxes located at remote locations.
 Learn more about Google's address entry guidelines.

 Address Line 2: If applicable, enter the floor, suite, unit, building number, etc.

 If the business delivers goods and services (e.g. plumbers) to customers, check "I deliver goods and services to my customers."

-If the business isn't a store, customers don't visit the business location (i.e service area businesses without storefronts) or you work out of your home, check "Hide my address."
-Addresses that are hidden will only show the city and country.
+If the business isn't a brick and mortar location, customers don't visit the business location (i.e. service area businesses without storefronts) or you work out of your home, check "Hide my address."
+Hidden addresses will only show the city and country.

 Don't include keywords, URLs or any information that isn't part of your official business address.
 Only include cross streets and nearby landmarks in regions where official street addresses don’t accurately pinpoint the location.